Raleigh, N.C., Represented at South by Southwest

 - Talib Graves-Manns, executive director of the Innovation & Entrepreneurship Center at Shaw University;

 - Thomas Haun, senior vice president of partnerships at PrecisionHawk;

 - Cindy Whitehead, founder of the Pinkubator; and

 - Jason Williamson, vice president of the Startup Ecosystem at Oracle.

 To check out the group’s journey through Austin, search for #Raleigh2SXSW on Twitter.
 And to learn more about how tourism drives economic development, consider reading Destinations International's report titled “Destination Promotion: An Engine of Economic Development."
 The report was the result of broad, nationwide research with several case studies from destination marketing organizations and economic development groups around the country.

 Author: Scott Peacock

-As the director of Public Relations & International Tourism for the GRCVB, Scott leads the CVB’s efforts to create awareness of Raleigh, N.C. as a premier leisure travel, group, meeting and sporting event destination in the southeast US through targeted public relations as well as international tourism sales and marketing strategies.
+As the director of public relations & international tourism for GRCVB, Scott leads the Bureau's efforts to create awareness of Raleigh, N.C., as a premier leisure travel, group, meeting and sporting event destination in the southeast U.S., through targeted public relations as well as international tourism sales and marketing strategies.